EuroLinux/eurolinux-migration-scripts/README.md

 ## Support

-The following distributions are supported on the x86_64 architecture:
+The following distributions are supported on the `x86_64` architecture:

 - AlmaLinux 8
-- AlmaLinux 9 Beta\*
+- AlmaLinux 9
 - CentOS 7
 - CentOS 8
 - Oracle Linux 7
 - Oracle Linux 8
 - Red Hat Enterprise Linux 7
 - Red Hat Enterprise Linux 8
-- Red Hat Enterprise Linux 9 Beta\*
+- Red Hat Enterprise Linux 9
 - Rocky Linux 8
 - Scientific Linux 7

-\** Please, keep in mind that since this is a Beta release, things may change rapidly and the migration script may not be able to keep up with them.*

 The system that you want to migrate shall be up-to-date and the script will, by default, use the newest packages we provide.